 2. Any time you need to pause, press TAB key again.
-Now you can do it as often as you need -- at this step, pausing does not end the current subtitle.
+Now you can do it as often as you need -- during your second pass, pausing does not end the current subtitle.

 3. If you need to skip back a few seconds, do it!

-- CONTROL (or COMMAND)+SHIFT+, (you can think of it as CTRL+<) takes you 4 seconds back.
+CONTROL (or COMMAND)+SHIFT+, takes you 4 seconds back.

-4. Contrary to pass 1, ARROW DOWN key changes the start time of the current subtitle:
+4. Unlike pass 1, ARROW DOWN key changes the start time of the current subtitle: